rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ### How to initialize the Firebolt object
 - The Firebolt object should be initialized using the [the environment has been set up for {string} tests](../../support/step_definitions/testSetup.md#the-environment-has-been-set-up-for-string-tests) glue code.
 - The glue code accepts the test type as a parameter, which determines the Firebolt object to be used.
-- The Firebolt object will be retrieved based on the key name and stored in the runtime environment variable
+- The Firebolt object will be retrieved based on the key name and stored in the runtime environment variable.
-- The Firebolt object must be added in uppercase in the file located at: `cypress/fixtures/fireboltCalls/<module.js>`.

 #### Flowchart of Firebolt Object Usage
 ![alt text](envSetupFlowchart.png)